-Yesterday was busy and I didn’t get around to posting a cookie, so for now I want to share some thoughts on gifts.
+Good Morning!
+Yesterday was busy and I didn’t get around to posting a cookie, so for now I want to share some thoughts on gift ideas for bakers.

 My husband thinks I’m difficult to buy for and that all I want is wine and cookbooks (which is true), but there are other things I’d be really happy to receive; so much so that I already bought a few gifts for myself, but there are others — like colored gel powder and doilies, that I always think about but never have around (and would like to have around).
 So here’s the list.
 Hopefully someone out there will find it helpful.
 That’s why I bought it.